Apprenticeship in Germany: Trade and craft professions

 The rules and laws for the trade and craftwork apprentices such as mechanics, bakers, joiners, etc. are as strict as and even broader than for the business professions.
 The involved procedures, titles and traditions still strongly reflect the medieval origin of the system.
 Here, the average duration is about 36 months, some specialized crafts even take up to 42 months.

-After completion of the dual education, e.g., a baker is allowed to call himself a bakery journeyman (Bäckergeselle).
-After the apprenticeship the journeyman can enter the master's school (Meisterschule) and continue his education at evening courses for 3–4 years or full-time for about one year.
-The graduation from the master's school leads to the title of a master craftsman (Meister) of his profession, so e.g., a bakery master is entitled as Bäckermeister.
-A master is officially entered in the local trade register, the craftspeople's roll (Handwerksrolle).
+After completion of the training course, a baker, for example, is allowed to call himself a journeyman baker (Bäckergeselle).
+The journeyman can enter the master's school (Meisterschule) and continue his education at evening courses for 3–4 years or full-time for about one year.
+Graduation from the master's school confers the title of a master craftsman (Meister) of his profession – the journeyman baker becomes a master baker (Bäckermeister).
+A master is officially entered in the local trade register, the Handwerksrolle.
 A master craftsman is allowed to employ and to train new apprentices.
-In some mostly safety-related professions, e.g., that of electricians only a master is allowed to found his own company.
+In some mostly safety-related professions, e.g., that of electrician, only a master is allowed to found his own company.